 In Liverpool, we went back for Starwood and stayed three nights in the Aloft Liverpool.
 The rates are fair at 120GBP per room per night with breakfast included for all.
 Aloft is designed to be a brand resembling the W hotels but not as luxurious, so I was keen to see the differences and what it has to offer.

 In Bristol, we stayed at the Bristol Marriott Royal Hotel for two nights.
 The price was at an excruciatingly high rate of 150GBP per room per night (the price a week before our dates are 80GBP).
-There is another Marriott hotel in Bristol, which I will probably stay the next time I visit Bristol again.
+I had a horrible experience at this hotel, and I did not manage to get enough photos so I will not be reviewing them this time.

 The most difficult part of planning a family trip is how little flexibility you get.
 Everything has to be planned a long way and most changes are not welcomed as you have a group that is travelling with you.